Working Papers

 Abstract: This paper investigates how the gender composition of corporate boards impacts gender gaps within the firm, and whether this leads to an equity-efficiency trade-off.
 Harnessing a comprehensive panel of French firms from 2006 to 2021, we exploit a 2010 gender quota as an exogenous shock to board composition.
 In response to the quota, publicly listed firms increase their female board share from 11% to 42%, while non-listed firms exhibit a more modest change.
 Using firms' pre-quota listing status in difference-in-differences and IV strategies, we show that greater female board representation improves labor outcomes for women: it increases female representation among top earners and the likelihood that a woman becomes CEO, while reducing gender wage gaps across the wage distribution.
 These gains do not come at the expense of the firm's financial performance: despite higher labor costs, profitability remains unchanged.
 Boards with higher female representation leverage executive compensation to incentivize CEOs to address gender disparities, and female directors' effectiveness appears to be enhanced by their prior top executive experience and access to key board committees.

-Can a Website Bring Unemployment Down?
-Evidence from a French Online Platform, with Aïcha Ben Dhia, Bruno Crépon, Esther Mbih, Bertille Picard, and Vincent Pons.
+Can a Digital Job Search Coach Reduce Unemployment?
+Experimental Evidence from France, with Aïcha Ben Dhia, Bruno Crépon, Esther Mbih, Bertille Picard, and Vincent Pons.
 Revise and resubmit, Journal of Labor Economics.

 Paper || Media coverage